Catching a Thief Tactic

 When B3 Field Front changed its schedule in launching the Plâyme campaign earlier, it had only two Regiments - 32nd and 33rd - present at the battlefields, on October 20, 1965, with the 66th Regiment still marching down the Ho Chi Minh Trail.
 The 66th Regiment only arrived three weeks later even when they were ordered to speed up.
 II Corps adapted to the delayed tactic, not reacting forcefully, only moderately enough to not to allow the enemy to achieve its "attack the camp and destroy the rescue force" plan.
 Therefore, II Corps only reinforced the Pleime camp with two companies of Vietnamese-American Special Forces, instead of calling in its two reserve forces of Marine Corps and Airborne, while refusing the offer from General Kinnard, 1st Air Cavalry Division Commander, to use an entire Air Cavalry brigade in the relief of the besieged camp.

 After failing to achieve its plan and with heavy loss, B3 Field Front ordered 32nd and 33rd Regiments to withdraw back to Chu Pong.
-At that time, Colonel Hieu bet the enemy would not desist and would contemplate revenge in attacking Pleime camp for a second time with its three 32nd, 33rd and 66th Regiments.
+At that time, Colonel Hieu bet the enemy would not desist and would contemplate revenge in attacking Pleime camp for the second time with its three 32nd, 33rd, and 66th Regiments.
 He would wait for that opportunity to use B-52 airstrike to destroy the enemy in mass.

 Colonel Hieu assesses (Pleime, Trận Chię́n Lịch Sử, page 94):